Tariffs, power and the myths of free trade – The Mail & Guardian

-The history of tariffs stretches from abandoned looms of Bengal to the clothing factories of Cape Town.
+From the looms of 18th century Bengal to clothing factories in Cape Town, tariffs have shaped the global economy not through free markets but through force.
 Photo: Pieter Bauermeister/Bloomberg/Getty Images

 The word “tariff” is a reminder that the global economy was never about goods alone — it was always about the flow of power.
 “Tariff” comes to us through the Arabic taʿrīf, meaning “to make known” — a declaration of terms, an act of setting boundaries.
 But in the world forged by colonial conquest and industrial capitalism, tariffs became far more than notifications.
 They became weapons.